The Southeast is Starting Up. And Specializing.

 Put it all together

-The funding, the relocations, the corporate support – everything has clicked into place for Chattanooga.
+The funding, the relocations, the corporate support – everything is clicking into place for tech companies in Chattanooga.
 While the Scenic City has a long way to go before it challenges goliaths such as New York, Atlanta, or (of course) San Francisco, it’s well on its way toward becoming an epicenter for entrepreneurial activity in the Southeast.

 Little Rock, Arkansas: FinTech

 - February 2015: Gov. Asa Hutchinson signs measure requiring public and charter high schools to offer classes in computer science

 - December 2015: FIS and the Venture Center partner to launch the FinTech Accelerator

 - August 2016: Bear State Bank partners with two cohort startups

 - August 2016: FIS and Gov. Asa Hutchinson commit to extending FinTech Accelerator until 2018

 Little Rock is the home of a steadily advancing startup scene based largely around the VC FinTech Accelerator.
 It’s not exactly the most creative name for a fintech accelerator, but it is helping Little Rock attract and retain startups that might otherwise choose to settle in New York or Atlanta.
 The accelerator is a public/private partnership between The Venture Center – a local incubator and a driving force in the Arkansas entrepreneurial environment – state government, and financial giant FIS.
 Startups that manage to secure a spot in the accelerator can expect $50K in initial funding with the potential to secure more and, just as importantly, direct access to the program’s wide network of partner companies.